supercollider/rfcs/README.md

 RFC (Request for Comment) is a way for SuperCollider contributors to propose, design, and discuss new features and changes in project direction in a focused environment.

+RFCs start as pull requests here: https://github.com/supercollider/rfcs/pulls

+Once accepted, they can be found in this directory: https://github.com/supercollider/rfcs/tree/master/rfcs

 ## What does an RFC do?

 The RFC process is intended to bring focus and structure to discussions of important changes and new features in the SuperCollider project.
 It provides a space for sharing and collaborating on ideas and design documents, keeping community discussion organized and focused on the goal of reaching a decision.